spacetelescope/hwo_disra_notebooks/README.md

 www.habitableworlds.org
 https://hwo.stsci.edu

-A repository for Habitable Worlds Explorer DISRA Science case notebooks
+A repository for Habitable Worlds Explorer DISRA Science case notebooks.
+These DISRA Science cases have been integrated into the pyDRM framework.

 Maintainers:
 Adric Riedel